markstringer-dti/markstringer-dti.github.io/dti.md

 It was a long time after my first attempt at this manoeuvre that I read "Never Split the Difference," by Chris Voss.

-Now having read that I realised what I'm trying to do is show the product owner and the senior stakeholders a realistic picture of the project and then ask them an open question.
+Now having read that, I realised what I'm trying to do.
+I'm trying to show the product owner and the senior stakeholders a realistic picture of the project.
+Then I'm asking them an open question.

 What do you want us to do?

 The difficult bit of this is dealing with the answers that come back that won't work.

-Denial?
+So we often start with denial.

 "I don't see what the problem is, if only you and your team could be more positive about this, I'm sure you could manage to deliver things on time."

-Anger?
+Then we get anger.

 "I thought I'd hired a professional team?
 But clearly it looks like you're not up to the job."

-Bargaining?
+Then we get some sort of bargaining.
+Often at first it's a bit ineffective.

-But this project over here delivered on time, and it's a bit like our project, so ours should also be able to deliver on time.
+If we let you have some help from our new intern, do you thinkk that would speed things up?

-Depression?
+It may not sound like it, but depression is a sign of progress.

+I am totally regretting this project.
+This is the worst project I've ever worked on.
 OK.
 What do we do?

-Acceptance.
+And then finally.
+Finally, we get to acceptance.

 We can probably do without feature G at launch if we know that it's going to be coming very quickly afterwards.
 And we only need a tiny bit of feature C. If we just had these bits of feature D and feature E, we could probably manage with the old system for just a bit longer.

-That's the dream kind of acceptance.
+OK, that's the dream kind of acceptance.

 What really happens is that it often comes (as I'm sure is also the case with grief about other, more important aspects of life).
 Is that the acceptance stage, if it comes at all, comes mixed up with anger, bargain, denial and depression.